virtualelephant/Project-SignalWave/README.md

 - cisco-snmp: `READY` Container for monitoring physical network devices over SNMP.
 - fping: `READY` Container for testing external connectivity to a set of user-specified endpoints.
+- mtg-publisher: `READY` Container for pulling Magic:The Gathering cards off public API and pushing them to RabbitMQ.
-- signalwave-publisher: `READY` Container for getting external connectivity metrics to website and pushing them to RabbitMQ
+- signalwave-publisher: `READY` Container for getting external connectivity metrics to website and pushing them to RabbitMQ.
-- signalwave-reader: `READY` Container for pulling metrics off of RabbitMQ and publishing to InfluxDB
+- signalwave-reader: `READY` Container for pulling metrics off of RabbitMQ and publishing to InfluxDB.
 - weatherapp: `WIP` Container for gathering weather information for a set of user-specified endpoints.

 # Grafana Dashboards